 Getting Sober During COVID-19

 Addiction creates absolute chaos in every area of the life of an addict.
-Usually the addict has a criminal stuff going on.
-The addict has issues within its family relationships.
+Usually, the addict has criminal activity going on.
+The addict has issues within their family relationships.
 Jobs are lost.
 Places to live have been forfeited.

 Life is about calculated risks.
 The disease of addiction is one of isolation.
 Addiction is only increasing due to the restrictions that have been placed on society as a whole.
-The addict has a higher change of dying from addiction then COVID-19 at the crisis point in their life when they know they need help.
-The window of opportunity is small for the addict when they ask for help.
+The addict has a higher chance of dying from addiction than COVID-19 at the crisis point in their life when they know they need help.
+The window of opportunity is small for the addict when they ask for help and make the critical decision of getting sober.

 The 12-step community has taken a hit as well by COVID-19.
-They have taken actions in order to help those that are struggling with addiction.
-The meetings have all been moved to zoom, which is an online service.
+They have taken action to help those who are struggling with addiction.
+The meetings have all been moved to Zoom, which is an online service.
 These meetings range from 2-1000 members.
-Addicts are able to connect with other.
-They are able to ask for help.
-Members in these communities are willing to help anyone that is struggling.
+Addicts can connect with others.
+They can ask for help.
+Members of these communities are willing to help anyone who is struggling.

 What are you willing to do?

-Perspective is a choice, that you have the ability to change with the help of others.
-Is it worth the calculated risk in order to recover?
+Perspective is a choice, that you can change with the help of others.
+Is it worth the calculated risk to recover?